McCleary--Rubin reconstruction for simple forest-skein groups: Abstract

 \section{Abstract}

-We study forest-skein (FS) groups using dynamics.
-A simple Ore FS category produces three FS groups analogous to Richard Thompson's groups.
-Reconstruction theorems of McCleary and Rubin apply to these FS groups: each of them encodes a canonical \emph{rigid} group action and thus carries powerful dynamical invariants.
-We then explicitly construct infinitely many isomorphism classes of finitely presented (of type $\mathrm{F}_\infty$) infinite simple groups which act faithfully on the circle by (orientation-preserving) homeomorphisms, but admit no non-trivial finite \emph{piecewise linear} actions nor finite \emph{piecewise projective} actions.
-To the best of our knowledge these are the first examples witnessing these properties.
-We also show these groups fit into the finite germ extension framework of Belk, Hyde, and Matucci.
+A simple Ore forest-skein category produces three infinite groups analogous to Richard Thompson's groups $F,T,V$.
+We prove that reconstruction theorems of McCleary and Rubin apply to them: each of these groups encodes a canonical action by homeomorphisms.
+This provides powerful invariants that we use to distinguish infinitely many explicit simple groups that are finitely presented (of type $\tt F_\infty$).